Module Structure¶

 preferred way (1)

-functions to implement dependency inversion as this approach allows platform specific changes.
+over expect / actual functions to implement dependency inversion as this approach allows platform specific changes.

 - When you use a DI framework, you inject all of the dependencies through this framework.
 The same logic applies to handling platform dependencies.
 We recommend continuing to use DI if you already have it in your project, rather than using the expected and actual functions manually.
 This way, you can avoid mixing two different ways of injecting dependencies.